Join This 15 Day, Small Group Snorkel Safari to Two of the Most Diverse Areas in the Famed Coral Triangle

-We are thrilled to share with you this spectacular resort based snorkeling trip opportunity to both Alor and the Komodo Islands, in the Coral Triangle of Indonesia, which is the epicenter of marine biodiversity in the world.
-We (Galen & Nicole) went on the first of these trips in 2019 and it was easily the best snorkeling trip of our lives.
-The reefs were amazingly healthy, diverse and abundant with coral and fish life, and the excellent resorts and trip organization by Ben's team made it all easy.
+We are thrilled to share with you this spectacular resort based snorkeling trip opportunity to both Alor and the Komodo Islands, in Indonesia and the Coral Triangle, which is the epicenter of marine biodiversity in the world.
+We (Galen and Nicole) went on the first of these trips in 2019 and it was easily the best snorkeling trip of our lives.
+The reefs were amazingly healthy, diverse and abundant with coral and fish life, and the excellent resorts and trip organization by Ben’s team made it all easy.
 All the underwater pictures on this page were taken by us in 2019.
-This trip has a slightly different itinerary than the original trip.

 This trip is being run by our partner and friend Ben and his team.
 Based in the U.K., they are experts in the Coral Triangle, run amazing excursions, and have a great appreciation for the underwater world.

 This small group trip (12 snorkelers + guide) is an exceptional value for a 15 day remote adventure filled with astoundingly healthy reefs, beautiful landscapes and some interesting top side attractions, like Komodo Dragons!

 First you fly into Jakarta and spend one night in the Jakarta Airport Hotel.
 The next morning you start your remote island snorkel safari by flying to Alor for seven nights at Alami Alor Resort.
 Then, you are flying again to Komodo where you will stay for six nights at Komodo Resort.
 From both resorts you will access the best shallow reef sites in the area.
 Both offer extraordinary and varied landscapes, and rich and healthy reefs with abundant marine life.